Woods Village

 - There was a reduction in unit count from 62 to 57 residential units and 4 retail units to allow for better stormwater management.

 - Environmental studies are complete.
-There are no fatal flaws.
 There are no recognized environmental concerns/contaminants.
 Site prep recommendations were provided as part of these studies.

 - Funding for the project is a mix of private debt, Opportunity Zone funds, and developer equity.

-- There is a commitment to a revegetation program per City regulations, to provide safe access to the Greenway, and take up maintenance of close by Greenway paths working with city and the local groups.
+- There is a commitment to a revegetation program per City regulations, to provide safe access to the Greenway and to take up maintenance of nearby Greenway paths.

-- The Developer will investigate concerns about parking and traffic, study any potential issues in detail, and come back with remedies.
+- The developer will investigate concerns about parking and traffic, study any potential issues in detail, and return with remedies.

 Courtesy of Oak Moss Consulting, LLC